-There are 117 sampling domains.
-Replicated sampling is used.
+Four replicates are used in all 117 sampling domains.
 A replicate is composed of ordered list of PSUs.
 Most of the provinces, that is, 75 out of 81, has six PSUs per replicate while in HUCs, eight PSUs form a replicate.
-Small domains, namely, Batanes, Guimaras, Siquijor, Camiguin, Apayao, and Dinagat Islands had three PSUs per replicate.
+Small domains such as Guimaras, Siquijor, Camiguin, Apayao, and Dinagat Islands had three PSUs per replicate.